Methotrexate for Alopecia Areata: Old Drug, Specific Use Cases

-Typical alopecia areata dosing is 15–25 mg weekly oral methotrexate with folate supplementation.
-Combination protocols add low-dose prednisone (5–10 mg daily) for the initial months.
-Treatment duration is typically 6–12 months minimum before assessing meaningful response.
+Typical alopecia areata dosing is 15 to 25 mg weekly oral methotrexate with folate supplementation.
+Combination protocols add low-dose prednisone (5 to 10 mg daily) for the initial months.
+Treatment duration is typically 6 to 12 months minimum before assessing meaningful response.
 Side effects include the standard methotrexate profile: GI symptoms, transaminitis, bone marrow effects, and teratogenicity requiring contraception in patients with reproductive potential.
 Regular blood monitoring is required throughout treatment.

 Current use cases: patients who haven't responded to or can't access JAK inhibitors, those who prefer to avoid the JAK inhibitor side effect profile (particularly cardiovascular concerns), and combination strategies in chronic refractory disease.
 The substantially lower cost compared to JAK inhibitors makes methotrexate practical in healthcare contexts where the newer drugs aren't covered.
 Long-term safety data for methotrexate is extensive given its decades of use in rheumatology, this is well-known territory clinically, unlike the relatively newer JAK inhibitor class.